+Heading to Bologna?Where to Stay in Bologna: Get Bologna hotel recommendations here.
+What to do in Bologna: Book a culinary experience with Yummy Italy!
 Learn more: Get the only guide you would ever need for Bologna, the Food Traveler’s Guide to Emilia Romagna: How to taste the history and tradition of Italy, from Amazon.
 Or, get a copy of Pellegrino Artusi’s The Art of Eating Well to learn to cook traditional Italian cuisine at home.

-For more on Italian culinary tourism, check out our Emilia Romagna Food Travel Guide, which is continuously updated with information on how to eat well in Italy.
+Pin It!For more on Italian culinary tourism, check out our Emilia Romagna Food Travel Guide, which is continuously updated with information on how to eat well in Italy.

 Amber Hoffman, food and travel writer behind With Husband In Tow, is a recovering attorney and professional eater, with a passion for finding new Food and Drink Destinations.
 She lives with her husband, Eric, in Girona, Catalonia, Spain.
 Together over the last 20 years, they have traveled to over 70 countries.
 Amber is the author of the Food Traveler’s Guide to Emilia Romagna.